GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 03 Where will the Gen AI CoE and AI Transformation Lead sit?
 Should the enterprise hire or identify a Chief AI Officer?
 Should the CAO report to the Chief Technology Officer, Chief Digital Officer , or the CFO?

 <!-- image -->
-**Image Description:** In this image we can see a yellow circle.
-In the circle we can see the number "4".
+**AI-Generated Image Description:** The circle on the left side of the image has the number "04" written on it.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a yellow circle.
-In the center of the yellow circle we can see the number "05".
+**AI-Generated Image Description:** The circle in the image has the number "05" written on it.
 <!-- end image description -->